 This time we’re taking a look at how to use email marketing for SMBs (small and medium-sized businesses).
 Email marketing changes depending on who you’re marketing to, your industry, and whether it’s B2B (business to business) or B2C (business to customer).
-You’ll have to take a look at your current audience and who you want attending your events to decide which bracket you’ll fall into.
+You’ll have to look at your current audience and who you want to attend your events to decide which bracket you’ll fall into.

-We’ll also take a look at the best email marketing services to help you choose which would work best for your needs.
+We’ll also look at the best email marketing services to help you choose which would work best for your needs.

 Below are some key stats to consider when putting together a campaign that’s either B2B or B2C specific.